danbang/article-NA-pupil-IAPS-oddball/README.md

 Note that the scripts use the name "norepinephrine (NE)" instead of "noradrenaline (NA)".

-The paths in these scripts require altering the directory variable ‘repoBase’ to point to your local version of the repository.
+The paths in these scripts require altering the directory variable "repoBase" to point to your local version of the repository.

 The scripts relating to pupil-NA coupling (Figure4.m and Figure S4.m) use the input and output files for the HMM analysis.
 An accompanying HMM tutorial for the paper can be found <a href="https://github.com/Beniamino92/mvHMM/tree/main/HMM-NE-pupil-IAPS-oddball">here</a>.